 Most point transfers happen are instant with a 1:1 ratio in 1,000-point increments.

-If you regularly fly these airlines, the point transfers are one of the best ways to maximize your Membership Rewards.
+If you regularly fly these airlines, point transfers are one of the best ways to maximize your Membership Rewards.
 Also, very few credit cards without an annual fee let you transfer points to airlines and hotels on a 1:1 basis.

 Additional Travel and Purchase Benefits